 Why have to drive across town to a farmers market?
 Why not have one right here?

-Six years later, White Rock Local Market has grown into Good Local Markets, hosting farmers markets, educational programs, a food stamp program, community garden space, and more.
+Since then, White Rock Local Market has grown into Good Local Markets, hosting farmers markets, educational programs, a food stamp program, community garden space, and more.
 Now, Good Local Markets is a 501(c)(3) tax-exempt nonprofit organization working to create a stronger demand for local foods.

 We have proven the rule “Build it and they will come…”